-Prudent estimate mortality assumptions are determined by first developing expected mortality curves based on either available experience or published tables.
-Where necessary, margins are applied to the experience to reflect data uncertainty.
-The expected mortality curves are then adjusted based on the credibility of the experience used to determine the expected mortality curve.
-Section 12.B addresses guidance and requirements for determining expected mortality curves, and Section 12.C addresses guidance and requirements for adjusting the expected mortality curves to determine prudent estimate mortality.
+Prudent estimate mortality assumptions shall be determined by first developing expected mortality curves based on either available experience or published tables.
+Where necessary, margins shall be applied to the experience to reflect data uncertainty.
+The expected mortality curves shall then be adjusted based on the credibility of the experience used to determine the expected mortality curve.
+Section 11.B addresses guidance and requirements for determining expected mortality curves, and Section 11.C addresses guidance and requirements for adjusting the expected mortality curves to determine prudent estimate mortality.

-Finally, the credibility-adjusted tables shall be adjusted for mortality improvement (where such adjustment is permitted or required) using the guidance and requirements in Section 12.D.
+Finally, the credibility-adjusted tables shall be adjusted for mortality improvement (where such adjustment is permitted or required) using the guidance and requirements in Section 11.D.